 The A factor is not the actual years of service of an employee.
-It is the total amount of "weighed" years of service which is calculated on the basis of various factors including but not limited to the employee's age at employment and his/her age at the end of employment.
+It is the total amount of "weighed" years of service which is calculated on the basis of the employee's age and his/her years of employment.
 The B factor does not only include the gross basic monthly salary of the employee.
 It also includes other fixed remunerations which the employee receives in a year such as bonusses, commissions, overtime pay, holiday allowances, et cetera.
 The C factor is a correction factor which makes it possible for parties to modify the amount of the severance pay after the A factor and B factor are calculated.
 If the correction factor is less than 1.0, then the amount of the severance pay will be low(er).
-If it is more than 1.0, then the amount of the severance pay will be high(er).
+If it is more than 1.0, then the amount of the severance pay will be low(er).

 8. Can HBN Law & Tax provide my company with an overview of all possible outcomes based on both calculation methods?

 Yes.
 We can do so relatively quickly after receiving the following information on the employees: